Data Access Management > Data access policies > Prerequisites for pushdown enforcement

 Prerequisites for Amazon Redshift pushdown enforcement

-You can enable Data Access Management to push down data access control policies into your Amazon Redshift cloud data platform.
+You can enable Data Access Management to push down data access control policies and data filter policies into your Amazon Redshift cloud data platform.

 Complete the following configuration and authorization tasks for your Amazon Redshift cloud data platform: